 - It’s faster than conventional design and construction and so the benefits of the building are available earlier.

 - It’s less expensive.
 The shorter time until the building is providing a return-on-investment means that total financing costs are less.
-This should also, in theory, it should also free up more capital to provide more buildings.
+This should also, in theory, free up more capital to provide more buildings.

 - It’s safer to build than conventional construction.
 Prefabricating parts of the building complete with services offsite should, again in theory, be safer and allow for higher quality.